adubkov/zbx_redis_template/README.md

 If you planning to capture many redis parameters and do it often.
 I would recomend  to use trap-message mode.

-Note: trap-message works only on python version of script
+Note: trap-message works only with python script

 ### Install in trap-message mode

 1) Put `zbx_redis_stats.py` into your monitoring scripts path (like: `/etc/zabbix/script/redis/`).

 2) Change next section in zbx_redis_stats.py, to your configuration:

 '''
 zabbix_host = '127.0.0.1'	# Zabbix Server IP
 zabbix_port = 10051			# Zabbix Server Port